owainlewis/awesome-artificial-intelligence/README.md

 * [Elements of AI (Part 1) - Reaktor/University of Helsinki](https://www.elementsofai.com/) - An Introduction to AI is a free online course for everyone interested in learning what AI is, what is possible (and not possible) with AI, and how it affects our lives – with no complicated math or programming required.
 * [Essential Natural Language Processing](https://www.manning.com/books/essential-natural-language-processing) - A hands-on guide to NLP with practical techniques, numerous Python-based examples and real-world case studies.
 * [Math and Architectures of Deep Learning](https://www.manning.com/books/math-and-architectures-of-deep-learning) - Early access book that goes from basic math up to state-of-the-art deep learning paradigms.
+* [Deep Learning with Python, Second Edition](https://www.manning.com/books/deep-learning-with-python-second-edition) - Second edition of the book, introduces the field of deep learning using the Python language and the powerful Keras library.

 ## Books